SpenceKonde/megaTinyCore/megaavr/extras/Ref_Interrupts.md

  * ISR_NAKED is really meant to run hand-optimized assembly, rather than relying on the compiler not doing anything dumb.
  */
 ```

+`*` Those registers have, between 2015 and 2021 been called GPIORn.
+GPIOn, and GPR.GPRn.
+At this rate, buy 2030, we'll have